Focus and Scope

 - Your work provides new evidence for a better comprehension of the mechanisms that bring to road accidents occurrence.

-- The findings of your paper provide countermeasures to universally recognized safety problems from vehicle, driver and infrastructure perspectives.
+- The findings of your paper provide counter-measures to universally recognized safety problems from infrastructure, vehicle, road user or policy perspectives.

 - Your paper reports a new methodological approach on road traffic safety analysis that represents a clear advancement beyond the state-of-the-art.